demisto/content/Layouts/layout-details-Impossible_Traveller_CHANGELOG.md

 ## [Unreleased]
-Added a layout for the Impossible Traveller incident type.
+Added a layout for the Impossible Traveler incident type.